The Local $h$-Polynomials of Cluster Subdivisions Have Only Real Zeros: Real-rootedness of local Lg -polynomials of cluster subdivisions

 \section{Real-rootedness of local \texorpdfstring{$h$}{Lg}-polynomials of cluster subdivisions}

 In this section, we shall give our proof of Theorem \ref{thm:main} case by case.
-By Lemma \ref{thm:clocalg}, one check easily check the local $h$-polynomials for the exceptional groups have only real zeros.
+Combining Lemma \ref{thm:clocalg} and Lemma \ref{lem:transformation}, one can easily check the local $h$-polynomials for the exceptional groups have only real zeros.
 In the following, we shall discuss the case of type $A$, type $B$ and type $D$, respectively.